n4ilvh/d4rk-mode/README.md

 # d4rk-mode
 A useful chrome extension that can enable dark mode on websites that don't have it by inverting the background's colour.
-Still in very early stages and works best on google docs.
+Still in very early stages.

 ## Installation
 - Download the extension.